23 Delicious Types of Non Fruit Pies

 Fruits

 Fruit pie is a delicious dessert that can be made in many different ways.
 The filling for this type of pie may include fruits, nuts, or other ingredients such as chocolate chips and marshmallows.
-This kind of pie has become very popular because it’s easy to make and tastes great!

 Some popular fruit pies are apple pie, peach, and mixed berries.
 They can either be served hot or cold for breakfast the next morning.
 Fruit pie can also be made with flaky dough.